 President and CEO

 Amanda Farrell is President and Chief Executive Officer at Partnerships BC.
 Amanda leads the company's efforts to improve customer service and business development and build on relationships with service providers, and current and future clients.
-She continues to lead the Evergreen Rapid Transit Line Project.
 Prior to this role, Amanda held the position of Vice President, Projects with responsibility for supporting the high-quality delivery of planning, procurement, and contract management advice and support to clients in the development of major public infrastructure projects.